kube-logging/kube-logging.github.io/content/docs/examples/kafka-nginx.md

 ## Deploy Kafka

-In this demo we are using our [Koperator](https://banzaicloud.com/docs/supertubes/kafka-operator/) to create an Apache Kafka cluster in Kubernetes.
+This demo uses [Koperator](https://github.com/banzaicloud/koperator/) to create an Apache Kafka cluster in Kubernetes.
 For details on installing it, see the [Koperator installation guide](https://banzaicloud.com/docs/supertubes/kafka-operator/install-kafka-operator/).

 ## Deploy the Logging operator and a demo Application